finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

 ## getValuationPointTransactions

-> ValuationPointResourceListOfAccountedTransaction getValuationPointTransactions(scope, code, valuationPointDataQueryParameters, asAt, filter, limit, page, propertyKeys, navTypeCode)
+> ValuationPointResourceListOfAccountedTransaction getValuationPointTransactions(scope, code, valuationPointDataQueryParameters, asAt, filter, limit, page, propertyKeys, navTypeCode, dataModelScope, dataModelCode)

 [EXPERIMENTAL] GetValuationPointTransactions: Get the Transactions for the given Fund.

-Gets the Transactions for the given Valuation Point for a Fund
+Gets the Transactions for the given Valuation Point for a Fund.

 ### Example